Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an Amazon EventBridge (Amazon CloudWatch Events) rule that has a schedule and the Lambda function as a target.
 - [ ] Create an S3 event notification to invoke the Lambda function whenever objects change in the S3 bucket.
 - [ ] Deploy an Amazon EC2 instance with a cron job to invoke the Lambda function.

+### A SysOps administrator has an Amazon S3 website and wants to restrict access to a single Amazon CloudFront distribution.
+Visitors to the website should not be able to circumvent CloudFront or view the S3 website directly from the bucket.
+Which AWS service or feature will meet these requirements?

+- [ ] S3 bucket ACL.
+- [ ] AWS Firewall Manager.
+- [ ] Amazon Route 53 private hosted zone.
+- [x] Origin Access Identity (OAI).